bagder/log/README.md

 ## Coming up

 - get started on implementing headers API v2 proposal
-- work with PR authors and merge some pendiing ones
+- work with PR authors and merge some pending ones

 ## Feedback